-- 1. Push the 🖞 button on the Intelligent Key. - 2.
+- 1. Press the button on the Intelligent Key. - 2.
 The hazard warning lights flash once. - 3.
-Push the 🗊 button again within 5 seconds to unlock all doors.
+Press the button again within 5 seconds to unlock all doors.

-All doors will be locked automatically unless one of the following operations is performed within 1 minute after pushing the $\widehat{T}$ button.
+All doors will be locked automatically unless one of the following operations is performed within 1 minute after pressing the button: